 Strip Cropping

 Strip cropping can improve crop yields by encouraging infiltration and thereby increasing soil moisture.
 Strip cropping is one of the least costly measures available to farmers to reduce sheet and rill erosion.
-By helping to keep soil in place, strip cropping protects water quality and with it aquatic habitats.
+By helping to keep soil in place, strip cropping protects water quality and aquatic habitats.
 Strip cropping is also visually appealing and enhances the attractiveness of the agricultural landscape.

 Strip crops can be established on a variety of crop fields and managed to suit the field conditions.
 A rotation plan for the strips should balance the goals of controlling erosion, protecting soil health, and maximizing crop yields.